Back to: Australia's welfare snapshots

 mortality rate: Number of deaths in a given period, adjusted to take account of population age structure, expressed per 1,000 population.

-mutual obligation requirements: Mutual obligations are designed to ensure unemployed people receiving activity tested income support payments are actively looking for work and participating in activities that will assist them into employment.
-Mutual obligation requirements differ depending on the recipient’s age, assessed work capacity and whether they are the primary carer of a dependent child.
+mutual obligation requirements: Mutual obligations are designed to ensure that people receiving activity tested income support payments are actively looking for work and participating in activities that will assist them into employment.
+Mutual obligation requirements differ depending on the person’s age, assessed work capacity and whether they are the primary carer of a dependent child.
 Examples of mutual obligation requirements include accepting offers of suitable paid work, job search, attending appointments with employment services providers, and participating in approved education or training courses or programs.

 national minimum standard: Describes some of the skills and understandings students can generally demonstrate at their particular year of schooling, in a specific area or domain, as assessed through the National Assessment Program–Literacy and Numeracy (NAPLAN) test.